-My friend Wendell Sherk is right about bankruptcy following economic expansion.
+My colleague Wendell Sherk is right about bankruptcy following economic expansion.
 Some expansion always falls flat.
 Bankruptcy is the remedy.

 And for the society, bankruptcy is a powerful remedy.
-It allows risk taking without live altering consequences.
+It allows risk taking without life-altering consequences.
 It allows those who’ve made bad decisions or simply had bad luck to start over.

 Bankruptcy evens the odds in the eternal tension between borrowers and lenders, debtors and creditors.

 Bankruptcy keeps people in the above-ground economy, allowing a legal and effective protection for future earnings.

 But bankruptcy statistics are the sum of individual decisions.

 Parents who have to decide whether being bound to past commitments is the best choice for their family.
 Whether putting off providing for retirement, or even a cash reserve for emergencies is wise.
 Elders who are saddled with credit cards they can never repay.
 The underemployed balancing old debts and new needs.

 It takes some courage to admit to yourself, and then to others, that you can’t do what you’d rather do: pay everyone what you promised.